 The special needs information is disseminated to teachers to allow them to make the necessary adjustments for each student upon arrival at the start of the year.
 This will ensure a positive and happy start for the new students.
 As we learn more about the students, this initial information will then be updated.

 The Bridge is Rossett’s own inclusion area.
 It is an alternative learning area for students who, for whatever reason, are struggling in mainstream lessons.
-Some students may access the Bridge at regular times in the week over an extended period, whilst other students may follow a shorter more intensive programme.
+Some student may access the Bridge at regular times in the week over an extended period, whilst other students may follow a shorter more intensive programme.
 This provision is always seen as temporary, and students are returned to the mainstream lessons as quickly as possible.

-The Bridge is staffed by Higher Level Teaching Assistants (HLTAs).
-They are multi-skilled and are able to deliver traditional lessons as well as specialist interventions in the following areas:
+The Bridge is staffed by Higher Level Teaching Assistants (HLTAs) They are multi-skilled and are able to deliver traditional lessons as well as specialist interventions in the following areas.

-- Literacy and Visual Impairment
+- Visual Impairment.

-- EAL (English as an Additional Language), Speech, Language and Communication, Hearing Impairment
+- EAL (English as an Additional Language).

 Important Contact Details